nismot/100-days-of-code/log.md

 **Today's Progress**: Back to working on Ruby.
 Working through "The Ruby Way" third edition.
 Internationalization chapter.
 Redoing old CS homework in Ruby.

 **Thoughts** Need to really brush up on the text book terminology and concepts.
 This is needed for interviewing for Ruby jobs.

+-Starting over as much time has past since the last commit-

+Day 0: August 9, Wednesday

+Today's Progress: Starting with the basics.
+HTML and CSS on freecodecamp.org

+**Thoughts** Its rough restarting with stuff that you learned a long time ago, but it is ofter needed.
+We spend a lot of time copy and pasting all over the place and tend to lose what is actually needing to be done.
+So I am starting from the very beginning...again.